Wills Eye Hospital

 Wills Eye Hospital is a non-profit eye clinic and hospital in Philadelphia, Pennsylvania.
 It was established in 1832 and is the oldest continually operating eye-care facility in the United States.
-It is the ophthalmology residency program for Thomas Jefferson University.

 Since 1990, Wills Eye Hospital has consistently been ranked one of the top three ophthalmology hospitals in the United States by U.S. News & World Report and its ophthalmology residency program is considered one of the most competitive residency programs in the world.

 History

 Wills Hospital (1897), 18th & South Logan Square, Philadelphia, PA.
 Now site of The Logan Hotel.

 James Wills Jr., a Quaker merchant, was instrumental in the founding of Wills Eye through his bequest of $116,000 in 1832 to the City of Philadelphia.
 Wills stipulated that the funds were to be used specifically for the indigent, blind, and lame.
 Over the years it evolved into solely an eye hospital.
 The first Wills Hospital opened in 1834 on Logan Square at 18th & Race Streets.

 Early surgeons at Wills Eye included Isaac Parrish, M.D. and Isaac Hays, MD, George Fox, M.D., and Squier Littell, M.D., who in 1837 wrote "A Manual of Diseases of the Eye."
 In 1854, Littell also co-edited "A Treatise on Operative Ophthalmic Surgery" with Henry Haynes Walton.